dlwh-amzn/mcp-obsidian-tools/README.md

 - **`obsidian_query`**: Natural-language query over the vault, with optional date filtering based on frontmatter dates (e.g. `created: YYYY-MM-DDTHH:MM:SS`).

 - **`obsidian_count_files`**: Count the total number of markdown files in the vault or a specific subfolder.
+Supports fuzzy folder lookup - if a folder like "History 101" isn't at the root, automatically searches the entire vault for matching folders.
 Returns total count and breakdown by immediate subfolders.
 Set `includeNames: true` to also get a list of file names (up to 100).
 Useful for understanding vault size, organization, and listing files in a folder.

 All tools are **read-only** and are strictly confined to the vault directory (and its real/symlinked path) via path validation.